cancervariants/fusion-representation/docs/source/information_model.rst

      - Description
    * - Exon number
      - 1..1
-     - The exon number from the 5-prime end of the transcript
+     - The exon number counted from the 5-prime end of the transcript.
    * - Exon offset
      - 1..1
-     - A value representing the offset from the exon boundary, with positive values offset towards the 5-prime end of the transcript and negative values offset towards the 3-prime end of the transcript.
+     - A value representing the offset from the segment boundary, with positive values offset towards the 5-prime end of the transcript and negative values offset towards the 3-prime end of the transcript.
 Offsets can reference sequence in the intronic space.
    * - Genomic location